Little Women is one of the most famous works of American literature, and its author was immortalised in music by fellow East-coaster, Charles Ives.

 ‘Some nice people object to putting attempted pictures of American authors and their literature in a thing called a sonata, but I don’t apologise for it or explain it.
 I tried it because I felt like trying [it] and so, Good night shirt!’ said Ives, of his unusual decision to write a programmatic sonata inspired by real authors.

-What did Ives describe the Alcotts?
+How did Ives describe the Alcotts?

 While the other three male authors are remembered today, Amos Bronson Alcott was, Ives noted, a better conversationalist than writer.
 It was his daughter, Louisa May, who found fame and fortune – and the pair are both portrayed in a movement that is in many ways the emotional heart of this sonata.